 My EDC for the last several years has been the Smith and Wesson M&P 2.0 3.6” chambered in 9mm.
 I really love that semi-auto pistol a lot and had no desire to carry any other pistol, let alone one in 380 ACP.

-Even though the new Smith and Wesson Bodyguard 2.0 (launched in March 2024) has become very popular, I had resisted getting one, until now.
+Even though the new Smith and Wesson Bodyguard 2.0 (launched in July 2024) has become very popular, primarily due to its diminutive size and impressive 12+1 capacity, I had resisted getting one, until now.

 Features of the Bodyguard 2.0